dhoyle/splicedocs-jekyll/pages/SQLReference/Statements/CreateIndex.md

 </div>

 ### Example 4: Bulk HFile Index creation with Physical Split Keys {exbulkphysical}
-This example creates an index using physical split keys, which are actualy split keys for the HBase table.
-In this example, both the `l_part_idx.txt` and `l_part_idx.csv` are uploaded.
+This example creates an index using physical split keys, which are split keys for the HBase table, in encoded HBase format.

 <div class="preWrapper" markdown="1">
     CREATE INDEX l_part_idx ON lineitem(